 Short ribs are simply a delicacy.
 They are rich, tender and are basically the definition of comfort food.
 And it happens that sous vide is an amazing technique for cooking them.
-You can actually change the texture and doneness just by changing the temperature of the water bath in which you cook them.
+You can actually adjust the texture and doneness just by changing the temperature of the water bath that they cook in.
 This is something that is not possible with traditional cooking methods.

 48 hours is worth the wait.
 It all starts with a sear to begin flavor development.
 Then the pan is deglazed with red wine that is reduced with beef stock.
 It's all hands-off once the meat is sealed in a bag and goes in the water bath.

 Sure, you could just throw the short ribs in the bag without searing and they would still be really good, but not develop nearly as much red wine braised-like flavor as when they are browned first.

 The steps are very similar to traditional braised short ribs.
 The difference is instead of closing the lid on the Dutch oven and braising in the oven, you are cooking in a bag in a precisely controlled temp water bath.

 - Boneless Short Ribs: Prime grade is preferred.
 These are actually strips from the chuck, which is a different area than where bone-in short ribs are from.

 - Red Wine: Use a dry red wine like a cab that you would drink yourself.

 - Beef or Chicken Stock: Low sodium and preferably homemade.
 I personally prefer homemade chicken stock over low-quality store-bought beef stock.

 - Diamond Kosher Salt & Freshly Ground Black Pepper

 - Vacuum sealer bag or Ziplock bag